We will get to the how in a short amount of time but first, let’s ask some questions.

 - Follow the learning, follow the child, follow the interest.
 Learning is never a one size fits all scenario.
 We all learn differently, about different things in different ways at different times.
 How you teach is to ‘follow the learner and follow the learning’.

 - COMMUNICATION IS TEACHING.
 Communication requires more than words, it is understanding, comprehension, application.
 It’s dynamic, subtle, quiet and loud.
 It is unique between two people, between a group, within yourself.
 Communication between teacher and student is the true ‘lock and key’ to teaching effectively.
 You can have a brilliant idea, but unless you can communicate effectively that idea can not be fully shared.
 Words are not always necessary in communication, good communication feels like ‘being connected to each other’.
 A fundamental component is honesty and trust.
 Be honest and trust that your student will eventually understand.
-An example may be that your student shows interest in something, you ask a thoughtful question which generates a discussion which leads to researching that topic.
+An example may be that your student shows interest in something, you ask a thoughtful question which generates a discussion that leads to researching that topic.
 These occasions are organic and are what classroom teachers crave!
 There is precious little time to conduct these conversations with every student in a class of 25-35 students!
 You really do have a wonderful opportunity to help your child to learn deeply, broadly and widely!

 - Patience.
 If you are working with someone who has only been alive for Seven or Fifteen or even Eighteen years remember they have not had your years, your experience, they don’t know what you know.
 Especially for young people, they have been a human on earth for a significantly short amount of time compared to you.
 Exercise patience as learning takes time.
 Unrealistic, unfair or unjust expectations will erode trust, respect and communication between you.
 They will undermine your efforts.